Malik1998/FillJobApplicationFields/README.md

 # FillJobApplicationFields
 This is small console application to fill job application from configuration.
-It's sends your resume.text to llm, to write cover letter.
+It's sends your resume.tex to llm, to write cover letter.

 # Setup files
 1. Add *.tex file with latex of your resume